Subnet Calculator

 When to Use This Tool

-Use this subnet calculator whenever you need to verify network boundaries before configuring routers, firewalls, or DHCP scopes.
+Use this subnet calculator to verify network boundaries before configuring routers, firewalls, or DHCP scopes.
 It is equally useful for exam preparation, troubleshooting connectivity issues, or auditing existing address plans.
-Enter any valid IPv4 address, select a prefix length, and the tool instantly returns all the details you need, including the wildcard mask commonly required for access control lists in Cisco IOS and similar platforms.
-Understanding the difference between IPv4 and IPv6 and recognizing public vs. private ranges will also help you plan allocations effectively.
+Enter any valid IPv4 address, select a prefix, and the tool returns the full details.
+That includes the wildcard mask required for access control lists in Cisco IOS and similar platforms.
+The results also flag the AWS-usable count, since cloud subnets reserve more than the usual two addresses.
+Understanding IPv4 and IPv6 and recognizing public vs. private ranges will help you plan allocations effectively.

 Related Tools & Resources

-Explore more of our free networking tools: look up DNS records, find your public IP address, identify hardware with the MAC Address Lookup, or check which services use which network ports.
+Explore more of our free networking tools.
+Expand a CIDR block with the CIDR to IP Range Converter, or look up DNS records.
+You can also find your public IP address or identify hardware with the MAC Address Lookup.
+Another option is to check which services use which network ports.